 Merrymakers dressed in brightly colored rags would go from place to place singing and dancing and demanding the eggs of Easter.

 Have a feast with your family.
-Traditionally, leek soup and roast lamb was served.
+Traditionally, leek soup and roast lamb were served.

 Have a cake dance.
 The best dancer gets the prize of a cake.